amckinney/backend-dev/docs/07-lesson.md

-When a user asks to delete their data, do we first delete the record from the external storage solution and then remove it from our relational database, or do we first remove it from the relational database and then remove it from the external storage soltuion?
+When a user asks to delete their data, do we first delete the record from the external storage solution and then remove it from our relational database, or do we first remove it from the relational database and then remove it from the external storage solution?
 What happens if either of these calls fails?

 The external storage solution does not abide to the transaction created for our application,